giampaolo/giampaolo.github.io/content/blog/2022/sublime-text-remember-cursor-position-plugin.rst

 * if that same file is re-opened, restore the cursor at that position

-What's neat about ST plugins is that they are just Python files which you can install by copying them in ST's config directory.
-On Linux you can copy the script below in:
+What's neat about ST plugins is that they are just Python files which you can install by copying them into ST's config directory.
+On Linux you can copy the script below to:

 ``~/.config/sublime-text-3/Packages/User/cursor_positions.py``

-...and will work out of the box.
+...and it will work out of the box.
 This is exactly the kind of minimalism which I love about ST, and which I've always missed in other IDEs.